 Remember, once you hit the road, you need to keep driving your transformation forward.
 The aforementioned study found that companies that failed to renew and reinvest in their initiatives – the ones that slowed down – fell in the bottom quartile of successful transformations.

 By definition, digital transformations involve new technology, so it only makes sense to leverage technological tools to make the transformation run smoothly.

 Using a digital adoption platform (DAP) is a great way to get users up to speed quickly.
 Not only does a DAP provide contextual guidance, but it also allows employees to learn in the flow of work.
 With the help of in-app guidance and walkthroughs, users can gain knowledge without having to sacrifice productivity.

 In addition to a DAP, consider using a variety of tools that support different aspects of the transformation.

 Tools are an essential aspect of your digital transformation roadmap.
-Transformations, much like road trips, are rarely without obstacles.
+Muck like road trips, digital transformation roadmaps are rarely without obstacles.
 Keeping tools on hand will help you quickly and effectively right your course.